 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, blood or bone marrow problems, congestive heart failure, heart rhythm problems (such as congenital long QT syndrome, QT prolongation, slow heartbeats), mineral imbalance (such as low magnesium or potassium in the blood), or nerve problems.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, blood or bone marrow problems, heart failure, or heart rhythm problems (such as congenital long QT syndrome, QT prolongation, slow heartbeat).

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.